lban2049/fastapi/.aigne/doc-smith/docs/user-guide-query-parameters.md

 # Query Parameters

-When you declare function parameters that are not part of the path parameters, they are automatically interpreted as "query" parameters.
+When you declare function parameters that are not part of the path, they are automatically interpreted as "query" parameters.

 The query is the set of key-value pairs that go after the `?` in a URL, separated by `&` characters.
 For example, in the URL `http://127.0.0.1:8000/items/?skip=0&limit=10`, the query parameters are `skip` and `limit`.

 Since they are part of the URL, they are "naturally" strings.
-But when you declare them with Python types (e.g. `int`, `float`, `bool`), they are converted to that type and validated against it.
+But when you declare them with Python types (e.g., `int`, `float`, `bool`), FastAPI automatically converts and validates them.

-This is all handled by FastAPI, which saves you from writing manual parsing and validation code.

-This page covers how to define and validate query parameters.
+This guide covers how to define, validate, and document query parameters.
 For details on path parameters, refer to the [Path Parameters](./user-guide-path-parameters.md) guide.

 ## Defaults

-Query parameters can be defined with default values, just like any other function parameter in Python.
-If the client does not provide a value for a parameter with a default, FastAPI will use that default value.
+Query parameters can have default values.
+If the client doesn't provide a value for a parameter with a default, FastAPI will use that default value.

-Here's an example where `skip` and `limit` have default values:
+Here, `skip` and `limit` have default values of `0` and `10`:

 ```python
 from fastapi import FastAPI